jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (c) does not have a supply of potable water that is adequate for its intended use; or (d) does not have sanitary facilities that are adequate for its intended use.

+### 123A Application of this subpart to parts of buildings
+(1) If a territorial authority is satisfied that only part of a building is dangerous (within the meaning of section 121) or insanitary (within the meaning of section 123),—
+  (a) the territorial authority may exercise any of its powers or perform any of its functions under this subpart in respect of that part of the building rather than the whole building; and
+  (b) for the purpose of paragraph (a), this subpart applies with any necessary modifications.
+(2) To the extent that a power or function of a territorial authority under this subpart relates to affected buildings,— (a) the territorial authority may exercise the power or perform the function in respect of all or part of an affected building; and
+  (b) for the purpose of paragraph (a), this subpart applies with any necessary modifications.

-**Powers of territorial authorities in respect of dangerous, affected, earthquake-prone, or insanitary buildings**
+**Powers of territorial authorities in respect of dangerous, affected, or insanitary buildings**

-### 124 Dangerous, affected, earthquake-prone, or insanitary buildings: powers of territorial authority
+### 124 Dangerous, affected, or insanitary buildings: powers of territorial authority
-(1) This section applies if a territorial authority is satisfied that a building in its district is a dangerous, affected, earthquake-prone, or insanitary building.
+(1) This section applies if a territorial authority is satisfied that a building in its district is a dangerous, affected, or insanitary building.
 (2) In a case to which this section applies, the territorial authority may do any or all of the following:
   (a) put up a hoarding or fence to prevent people from approaching the building nearer than is safe:
   (b) attach in a prominent place on, or adjacent to, the building a notice that warns people not to approach the building: